-It’s a good idea to always keep change handy for those unexpected moments when you might need a few pesos to pass along to someone who has been helpful.
+It’s a good idea to keep change handy at all times for those unexpected moments when you might need a few pesos to pass along to someone who has been helpful.
 Make sure to get coins when you arrive in Mexico.
 Base your tips on the service you receive, and you will do well.

-Some Mexico all-inclusive resorts have a no-tipping policy, but it never hurts to give those who go above-and-beyond to make your stay special a few extra pesos.
+Some Mexico all-inclusive resorts have a no-tipping policy, but it never hurts to give a few extra pesos to those who go above and beyond to make your stay special.
 If you are tipping in Mexico using U.S. dollars, only use bills, because coins are not exchangeable for pesos.

 There is no set-in-stone rule for tipping in Mexico with regard to when or how much to tip.
 It is solely up to you what to give.
 These are simply suggestions based on what is considered standard practices for different services.

 Richard Zarkin, PR Manager for the Riviera Nayarit Visitors & Convention Bureau, says, “Some upscale properties such as the W, St. Regis, Four Seasons, and Imanta will add 10 percent to the room for service, and of course, guests are always welcome to leave an additional 5 to 10 percent in bars or restaurants or for massage therapists, hairstylists, [bellhops], etc. if they are particularly impressed by the service.”

 Restaurant Servers: Service is not included in all restaurants (though this may vary by location or for a larger group), so it is customary to tip 10 to 20 percent of the total bill.